Gert Bastian: Biography

 Born in Munich, Bastian volunteered for the Wehrmacht in 1941, at the age of nineteen.
-In World War II he served on the Eastern Front being wounded by a bullet in the right arm and in the head by a grenade fragment.
+In World War II he served on the Eastern Front, being wounded by a bullet in the right arm and in the head by a grenade fragment.
 He was also hit by American machine gun fire in France.

-After the war he started a business which failed and he rejoined the military.
+After the war, he started a business that failed and then rejoined the military.
 From 1956 to 1980 Bastian served in the Bundeswehr—joining as a first lieutenant, promoted in 1962 to the position of general staff officer/officer in the army command staff, and in 1974 promoted to the rank of Brigadier General, chief of staff in the army office—ending his service as a divisional commander with the rank of Major General.
 During this period Bastian's politics changed radically.
 In the 1950s he had been a member of the Christian Social Union in his native Bavaria.
 Yet Bastian was also an opponent of the planned stationing of medium-range missiles with nuclear warheads in Europe and joined the peace movement.

 In 1980, he outlined those views in a memorandum to the West German government, asking to retire in the face of what he considered unacceptable military policies; his request was rejected and he resigned.
 In 1981 he was the joint founder of a group called "Generals for Peace".
 In the 26 April 1994 edition of The Independent newspaper, Günter Bohnsack, who spent 26 years in the Active Measures Department of the Stasi, claimed that "Generals for Peace was conceived, organised and financed by the Stasi ...
 This created a real power that was in line with Moscow's ideas ... and we always controlled this through our intelligence services in Moscow and East Berlin."

-Bastian was, from 29 March 1983 until 18 February 1987, an elected member of the Greens in the German Federal Parliament.
-Between 10 February 1984 and 18 March 1986, he was an independent member of Parliament having separated from the Green's Parliamentary group several times over his opposition to the rotation principle for leadership then enforced in the Greens.
-He was then deselected by the Green Party.

 In the 1980s, Bastian was, together with his partner Petra Kelly, one of the most important West German supporters of the opposition in the German Democratic Republic.